Skip to content

 Contextual Keywords (HTTP Methods)

-These identifiers are reserved only within server blocks for route declarations:
+These identifiers are recognized only within server blocks for route declarations.
+They are parsed as regular identifiers, not as keyword tokens:

 KeywordDescription